-The course is conducted over twelve classes-including the final examination.
-Classes begin on February 15, 2014 and end on May 10, 2014-the final examination.
-There is no class on March 22, 2014 (school holiday).
+The course is conducted over twelve classes-including the mid-term and final examinations.
+Classes begin on September 20, 2014 and end on December 20, 2014-the final examination.
+There is no class on October 4, 2014 (school holiday).

 The course is discussion and case-oriented, and accordingly emphasizes classroom participation; requiring students to apply principles developed in class to actual global commercial and investment banking situations.
 All assigned readings and case preparations should be completed prior to the class for which they are assigned.
 Cases and reading assignments are noted in the outline.
 Others will be assigned and noted in class.
+They will be posted to NYU Classes under "announcements" and "resources."
+There will also be a video capture of each class.